prateekpuri01/ATP-serving-strategy/README.md

 # Conclusion

 Tennis, in general, is a game of slim margins.
 Especially when playing an opponent who you are evenly matched against, small increases in point winning percentage may be able to push you over the edge and allow you to win matchups at non-trivially higher percentages.
-The analysis conducted here suggests that for certain players whose first serve is quite strong and whose second serve may be a vulnerability against certain opponents, changing serving tactics may in fact provide a slight edge in serve winning percentage and, by extension, overall match winning percentage as well.
+The analysis conducted here suggests that for certain players whose first serve is quite strong and whose second serve may be a vulnerability against certain opponents, changing serving tactics may in fact provide a slight edge in serve winning percentage and overall match winning percentage as well.

+In general, whether a strategy (1) or a strategy (2) approach is more successful depends both on the player and who he is facing.
+However, if certain cases, players may be able to improve their winning percentage against a particular opponents by over 10% by switching to an all-first-serve strategy.

 # Caveats and suggestions for improvement

+The following assumptions are inherent to the modeling in this project

+*Caveats*

+1) **Players serves percentages are static**

+This may not always be the case.
+For example, if a player is facing a match point, will he be able to hit first serves at the same percentage he has been all match?
+Further analysis is needed to address this concern fully.
+If such an effect proves to be significant, perhaps mental training or coaching could dampen the effect if a strategy (2) approach is desired.

+2) **Fatigue is not an issue**

+If pursuing a strategy (2) approach, hitting increased amounts of first serves may cause players to tire and thus to reduce their serving percentages.
+It's unclear if this effect is significant.
+Further, if electing to pursue a strategy (2) approach, the average point and game length will likely be shorter than when pursuing a strategy (1) approach since first serve points tend to be shorter than second serve points.
+Perhaps these two effects cancel out and perhaps they do not, but further analysis should be conducted in this realm.

+*Rooms for improvments*

+The Monte Carlo simulation proved to be an adequate tool for modeling player winning percentage; however, there was still a nontrivial amount of error associated with this mapping.
+In the future the Monte Carlo method may be replaced by a machine learning algorithm that may be able to more accurately predict player winning percentages and therefore be employed to more accurately asses the impact of serving strategy on player performance.

+Similarly, data split based off of surface type of length of match (best of 3 sets vs. best of 5 sets) may also be incorporate to more accurately predict player performance when using different strategies.